What is Blockchain Technology? A Complete Guide

 Getting your Trinity Audio player ready...

-While there may have been ample times when you must have come across the word blockchain technology, did you ever wonder what is blockchain technology and what are its utilities?’
-Besides being just a buzzword, blockchain technology has become a transformative force not only in the fintech sector but also in multiple other sectors that can benefit from decentralization, transparency, traceability of transactions, etc.
+Beyond cryptocurrencies, have you ever wondered what is blockchain and what are its utilities?
+Besides being just a buzzword, blockchain technology has become a transformative force not only in the fintech sector but also across multiple others that can benefit from some of its ethos – decentralization, security, transparency, immutability, privacy etc.

 What Is Blockchain Technology?